 You can compare a hard disk drive (HDD) and a solid-state drive (SSD) a lot.
 Cost, speed, data storage capacity, etc. Another important factor is the difference in durability and life expectancy between unit types.

-With that said, the data on the SSD won’t start to degrade for about 10 years, although it may vary depending on the type of NAND memory used.
+With that said the data on the SSD won’t start to degrade for about 10 years, although it may vary depending on the type of NAND memory used.
 Since hard drives are mechanical devices with moving parts, they are generally more susceptible to damage from physical shock.

-However, many modern hard drives incorporate shock-resistant technology, such as a “drop” sensor, which is used to protect the head and media even when the drive is running.
+Many modern hard drives incorporate shock-resistant technology, such as a “drop” sensor, which is used to protect the head and media even when the drive is running.
 SSDs do not have moving parts, but using flash memory as a storage medium poses many potential problems in addition to physical damage.

 Most people think that if you put your device in optimal condition with the right temperature and humidity, your device will last forever.
 This is false.
 Data stored on hard drives degrade gradually, and data stored on solid-state drives degrade faster.